ddojo/ddojo.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Topics
+Each event we will analyze a different dataset.
+We might use different tools to address different questions about this data.
+You can add suggestions for datasets/questions/tools to the pad or look beforehand what others have suggested.

+{% include_relative topics.md %}

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for